REVISIT POST ON BURGERS ETC [HERE]

 Wanting two orders of soup but again like the wings, agreed to stick with one and order another if it tasted good.
 The soup is served hot and tastes rich, beefy as well as hearty.
 Loaded with ingredients such as potato, corn, carrot and brisket, the soup tastes really good.
 In addition, the medium sized diced pieces of brisket tastes amazingly juicy as well as tender, and soaks up the broth.
 I was definitely not sharing the soup and a second order was made.
 The soup tastes a lot better than Smokehouse Sandwich's and I would come back for just for this.

 1LB PORK SPARERIBS INCLUDING FRIES AND CHOICE OF SIDE, SOUP ($16.00).

 Rather than ordering a beef brisket sandwich, we asked if the restaurant offers just the brisket, which they do.
-The beef tastes tender although dry and with the help of the mild spicy smokey barbecue sauce, the brisket tastes good.
+The brisket tastes tender and although dry, with the help of the mild spicy smokey barbecue sauce, the meat tastes good.
 Usually I prefer barbecue meat naked, however, the sauce compliments the brisket and tastes very smokey, not tomatoey.
 If anything, I would have preferred a fattier cut, the brisket was a bit too lean for me.

 GRAVY ($0.95) AND BOYLAN CANE COLA ($2.95).